 KapStone takes responsibility for freight charges for material shipped to our locations and customers.
 Therefore, we reserve the right to identify the carriers that are authorized for these shipments.
 If a supplier chooses to select a carrier other than those identified in our routing instructions (see routing instructions), that supplier will be considered non-compliant and will be responsible for payment of freight charges.

 All “guests” on a KapStone property must sign in at the security gate or reception desk, depending on location, and have all appropriate safety gear.
-This includes, but is not limited to, orange safety vests and safety glasses or goggles.
-Hard hats may also be required to be worn on our premises.
+This includes, but is not limited to, high-visibility safety vests and safety glasses or goggles.
+Hard hats and safety head fasteners may also be required to be worn on our premises.
 This equipment must be worn at all times on KapStone property unless inside an office building or vehicle.

-In addition, all contractors performing work on a KapStone site must attend and pass a mandatory safety training module.
+All contractors performing work on a KapStone site must attend and pass a mandatory safety training module.
 This is an absolute requirement with zero-tolerance policy for non-compliance.
-In addition, see the below section with respect to safety and security rules for our various manufacturing locations.

 The disclosure can be found here.